FGtatsuro/cookiecutter-ansible-role/{{cookiecutter.role_project_name}}/README.md

 Test on local Docker host
 -------------------------

-This project run tests on Travis CI, but we can also run then on local Docker host.
+This project run tests on Travis CI, but we can also run them on local Docker host.
 Please check `install`, `before_script`, and `script` sections of `.travis.yml`.
 We can use same steps of them for local Docker host.